blrobin2/blrobin2.github.io/_posts/2023-11-01-here-comes-the-circus.md

 letterboxd_url: https://boxd.it/55ARA9
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Get your red hot moms!
+- Get your red hot moms!
-* She performs her own tracheotomy
+- She performs her own tracheotomy
-* Nobody's gonna tell a Navy man when he's had too much to drink
+- Nobody's gonna tell a Navy man when he's had too much to drink
-* We won't linger on this one too much folks, there's not much to it
+- We won't linger on this one too much folks, there's not much to it
-* Three elephants and a little lady
+- Three elephants and a little lady